-Sharon is an associate in AJ Park’s Auckland engineering and IT team.
+Sharon is a senior associate in AJ Park’s Auckland engineering and IT team.
 She combines her expertise in law and engineering to help clients protect their innovations and bring their ideas to life.

 Sharon completed conjoint engineering and law honours degrees at the University of Auckland.
 An interest in these areas naturally led her to intellectual property law, a profession that bridges these fields.

 When not at the office, Sharon enjoys being outdoors exploring new tracks, growing her vegetable patch and tending to her worm farm.

 - BE (Hons) (Biomedical), University of Auckland

 - Master of Intellectual Property, University of Technology Sydney